tigran-sog/inequality-metrics/README.md

 One inequality measure that does make such judgements is the **Atkinson index**.
 Its best known use is in the United Nations' inequality-adjusted Human Development Index (IHDI).
 Also taking values from 0 to 1, the Atkinson index's key difference is that it assumes a diminishing marginal utility of income.
 Thus, it actively de-emphasises inequality at the upper end of the distribution, putting more weight on differences between lower incomes.
 This assumption is regulated in the Atkinson by an "inequality aversion parameter", $\epsilon$.

-In this repository, we explore how the Atkinson index works, its relationship to the utility function of income, how it reacts to changes in lower parts of the income distribution compared to higher parts, and to what extent its results differ with Gini coefficients of real countries' income distributions.
+In this repository, we explore how the Atkinson index works, its relationship to the utility function of income, how it reacts to changes in lower parts of the income distribution compared to higher parts and to what extent its results differ with Gini coefficients of real countries' income distributions.